 The First “Good News” Christians

 Lutherans were the first Christians to be called “Evangelicals.”
-Evangelical comes from the Greek and Latin words for Gospel, or “Good News” (evangelion or evangelium).
+The term “evangelical” comes from the Greek and Latin words for Gospel, or “Good News” (euangelion or evangelium).
 Lutherans are Gospel Christians because we believe in the Good News of God’s love and forgiveness won for us by the death and resurrection of his Son, Jesus Christ!
 The Lutheran movement in Christianity is named for Rev. Dr. Martin Luther, a German monk and theology professor, who started the Protestant Reformation after he re-discovered the Gospel and championed its joyful message that we are saved (justified) from our sins by grace alone through faith alone in Christ alone apart from good works (Romans 3:28; Ephesians 2:8-10).

-What We Believe (Our Basic Theology)
+What We Believe

-• Lutherans believe in the Triune God: Father, Son, and Holy Spirit (Matthew 28:19-20; Genesis 1:1-3; Galatians 4:6).
+• Lutherans believe in one God, the Holy Trinity, who eternally exists as three distinct Persons: Father, Son, and Holy Spirit (Matthew 28:19-20; Genesis 1:1-3; Galatians 4:6).

-• God made everything that exists and created human beings to enjoy communion with him and community with each other (Genesis 1-3).
+• God made everything that exists and created human beings to enjoy communion with him and community with each other (Genesis 1-2).

 Jesus brings us back into right relationship with God (2 Corinthians 5).

-• Apart from saving faith in Jesus Christ, no one can be saved (John 14:6; Acts 4:11-12).
+• Apart from saving faith (belief or trust) in Jesus Christ, no one can be saved (John 14:6; Acts 4:11-12).

 • By the power of the Holy Spirit, God creates faith in our hearts to believe in Jesus and receive His forgiveness through the preaching and hearing of the Gospel and the right administration of the Sacraments of Holy Baptism and the Lord’s Supper (Romans 10:17; Titus 3:5-7; Matthew 26:26-28; Matthew 28:19-20; Mark 16:16; Acts 2:38; 1 Peter 3:21).

 • Through the “means of grace” (Word and Sacraments), the Holy Spirit forgives our sins and makes us holy (sanctification).
+The Lutherans have two Sacraments: Baptism and the Lord’s Supper (also known as the Eucharist, Holy Communion, or the Sacrament of the Altar).

-• Through Baptism, we enter into the fellowship of Christ’s Body, God’s Family, the holy Christian Church, in which we worship God, study God’s Word, and grow spiritually together in love for God and one another (1 Corinthians 12:13; Ephesians 4:1-15).
-God expects and encourages all believers in Christ to gather together for regular, public worship to praise God, pray for and encourage one another, hear his Word, receive his Sacraments, and be equipped for daily Christian life and personal witness to the life-changing power of Jesus Christ (Colossians 3:16; Hebrews 10:24-25; 1 Thessalonians 5:11; Matthew 28:19-20).
+• God expects and encourages all believers in Christ to gather together for regular, public worship to praise God, pray for and encourage one another, hear his Word, receive Jesus’ Body and Blood in the Lord’s Supper, and be equipped for daily Christian life and personal witness to the life-changing power of Jesus Christ (Colossians 3:16; Hebrews 10:24-25; 1 Thessalonians 5:11; Matthew 28:19-20).

 • Someday Christ will come again to raise our bodies from the dead and reunite them with our souls, renew the whole creation, and judge people for their sins on the basis of faith or unbelief (1 Corinthians 15; Revelation 21-22; Romans 8).